mhellwinkel/www.masfaaonline.org/governance/policies.md

 * Attend all Board meetings as well as the annual business meeting;
 * Serve as contact person for the general membership to the Executive Board;
-* The outgoing Executive Member-At-Large shall serve as a member of the Nominations Committee;
+* Serve as MASFAA representatives on other boards where MASFAA is a member;
 * Perform other duties as assigned by the President or prescribed by The Executive Board.

 ##### 2.8.7.3 Length of Office